varkas92/THAPPS/README.md

 # THAPPS

-The Thermo-Hydraulic Analyser for Premise Plumbing Systems (THAPPS) is a modelling framework focused on the simulation and analysis of hydraulic behaviour, water temperature dynamics, heat transfer and heat loss, and system performance.
+## Thermo-Hydraulic Analyser for Premise Plumbing Systems (THAPPS)

+THAPPS is a thermo-hydraulic modelling framework for premise plumbing systems (PPS), focused on the simulation and analysis of:

+- Hydraulic behaviour
+- Water temperature dynamics
+- Heat transfer and heat loss
+- System performance

+---

+🚧 **Under development — public release coming soon.**